ppone/docs/guides/reports.md

 ## Sales by Item

 The **Sales by Item** report gives you a breakdown of your sales, including what was sold and how much.
 With this report we will analyze all of the line items billed within the given time period.
-The report will include how much was sold broken down by type and by catalog item.
+The report will include how much was sold broken down by type and by item.

-*Please note that any line items that do not have a catalog item associated will be grouped together.*
+*Please note that any line items that do not have an item associated will be grouped together.*

 [![Sales by Item Report](../img/report-sales-by-item.png)](../img/report-sales-by-item.png)